jaiswalshash/jaiswalshash/README.md

 <a  href="#"><img width="100%" height="auto" src="https://github.com/jaiswalshash/jaiswalshash/blob/main/Untitled%20Design.png" height="175px"/></a>

 <h2> ALOHA!
-I'm a pre-final Student, a Developer in making, and a fan of Web3. </h2>
+I'm a final Student, a Developer in making, and a fan of Web3. </h2>

 ## 🙋‍♂️ About Me